 A cash balance plan is a type of defined benefit plan

 that resembles a defined contribution plan.
 For this reason,

 defined benefit plan promises a fixed monthly benefit at

 into account the employee's compensation and years of

 service.
 A cash balance plan looks like a defined

-Each employee's "account" receives an annual contribution credit,
+Each employee's "account" receives an annual contribution

-based on a guaranteed rate or some
+an interest credit based on a guaranteed rate or some

 At retirement, the employee's benefit is equal to the

 hypothetical account balance which represents the sum of all

 required to offer the employee the option of using the

 employees will take the cash balance and roll it over into

-an individual retirement account (unlike many traditional
+an individual retirement account (unlike in many traditional

 defined benefit plans which do not offer lump sum payments

-As in a traditional defined benefit plan, the employer in a cash
+As in a traditional defined benefit plan, the employer

-determines the contribution to be made to the plan, which is the sum of
+plan.
+An actuary determines the contribution to be made to

-the contribution credits for all employees plus the amortization of the difference
+all employees plus the amortization of the difference

 between the guaranteed interest credits and the actual

 investment earnings (or losses).

-Employees appreciate this design because they can see their
+Employees appreciate this design because they can see

-market.
+fluctuations in the market.
 In addition, a cash balance plan

 since most plans permit employees to take their cash balance

 and roll it into an individual retirement account when they

 terminate employment or retire.